-Multiple sclerosis (MS) is an inflammatory and neurodegenerative disorder of the central nervous system that causes a wide range of physical symptoms, such as impaired movement, fatigue, numbness, and pins and needles, as well as problems with memory and understanding.1–3
+Multiple sclerosis (also called muscle sclerosis or MS) is an inflammatory and neurodegenerative disorder of the central nervous system that causes a wide range of physical symptoms, such as impaired movement, fatigue, numbness, and pins and needles, as well as problems with memory and understanding.1–3

 There are two main types of MS – relapsing–remitting MS (RRMS) and primary progressive MS (PPMS):2,4,5